 - 3. Turn the ignition switch to the ON position. - 4.
 The meter must show approximately 6 DC volts. - 5.
 Leave the black tester lead connected; then connect the red tester lead to the signal lead pin (S). - 6.
 Slowly move the vehicle forward or backward; the meter must show 0 and approximately 6 DC volts alternately.

-■NOTE: If the sensor tests are within specifications, the speedometer must be replaced (see Section 9).
+■NOTE: If the sensor tests are within specifications, the LCD gauge must be replaced (see Steering/Frame/Controls section).

 To replace a speed sensor, use the following procedure.